DocsaidLab/DocAligner/README_en.md

 ---

-Before we start, we understand that you might have the budget but not enough time to contemplate how to make custom adjustments for your on-site environment.
-Therefore, you can also directly contact us for consultation.
-Based on your budget and the complexity of the task, we can arrange engineers to undertake custom development for you.
+Before we start, we understand that you may have the budget, but not enough time to customize your on-site environment.

+Therefore, you can also contact us directly for consultation.
+Based on the difficulty of your project, we can arrange for engineers to conduct customized development.

+A direct and specific example is:

+If you need to capture a certain type of text in a specific angle and light source, and find that the model we provide does not perform well, you can contact us and provide some data you have collected.
+We can directly force the model to fit on your dataset.
+This method can significantly improve the model's performance, but it requires a lot of time and manpower, so we will provide a reasonable quote based on your needs.

+Additionally, if you are not in a hurry, you can directly provide us with your text or scene dataset.
+We will include your dataset in our test datasets in future versions and offer better model performance in future releases.
+This method is completely free for you.

-For more assistance, please contact us via email: **docsaidlab@gmail.com**
+If you need more help, please contact us via email: **docsaidlab@gmail.com**

 ---